polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ## 8. Conclusions

 I wish I had something like this in the early stages of my _Neovim adventures_.
-But nevertheless, even though at this stage I feel like I know what I'm doing —though it's probably just a feeling and I'm likely just writing duplicated logic most of the time—, every now and then, this little module saves me from my own incompetence.
-And every time I'm in that situation with the working module, I've thought to myself, "Oh, Neovim is great".
+But nevertheless, when these days I'm adding something to my setup and feel like I know what I'm doing, this little module comes to the rescue and reminds me that even a self-named level 20 paladin can roll a 1 at the worst moments.
+In those situations, it's nice to have done the homework and have a resilient system that protects us from our own cognitive clumsiness.
+At those moments, when the module arises and saves the day, every time I thought to myself, "Oh, this is the kind of thing I really enjoy about using Neovim".

-If we're concerned about the performance impact of this approach on your config, I ran a simple comparison between `require` and `utils.load`.
+If we're concerned about the performance impact of this approach on our config, I ran a simple comparison between `require` and `utils.load`.
 After 20 Neovim startups, the average difference in time was 0.55ms.
 To put that in perspective, if troubleshooting an issue normally takes an extra 30 seconds without the fallback settings (and of course, that would _feel_ like much more if you keep pressing `ñ` to open the command line instead of `:`), the time saved by fixing a single error equals the load time of 54.545 Neovim executions.
-In that analysis, of course, the time spent building all this and going through all this reading is invaluable pure joy.
+In that analysis, of course, the time spent building the module and going through all this reading is invaluable pure joy.

 Well, I hope it has been an interesting read and that some of the ideas presented here will be useful, especially for those who, fearful of ruining